Glimpses of Utopia

 “So easy to get totally lost in this music, recommend for helping with your inner peace” – Andi Verse

-words written in Scotland in 1856, by my great-great-grandfather and played with his other descendants.
+words written in Scotland in 1856, by my great-great-grandfather, and set to music along with some of his other descendants.

 “If aught can claim a spirit’s admiration, Sure it must be this beautiful creation.” – John Collie (1834-1893)

 From Featherston NZ and around the world, capturing the moment the world as we knew it ended, curated by Campbell Kneale.

 “Something about this global pandemic is inspiring people to create and/or curate art on a massive scale…. and this compilation, being offered for free/name-yr-price, is indeed M A S S I V E.” – Howard Seltzer

 “Great skills and a refreshing rebirth of a beatnik sensibility, this is folk the way folk should be” – Andi Verse

 fiffdimension projects may include acoustic songs, spoken word, distorted postpunk, free jazz, noise, lo fi electronica, Eurasian folk music, Indonesian gamelan, 19th century ballads, video installations, or all or none of the above,

 ||(& I’ve picked up influences from living and travelling

 vol3 – made in New Zealand, Okinawa, Western Australia, Indonesia and Fiji,, by Dave Black with The Winter, The Electricka Zoo, Snake Beings, Nat da Hatt, Campbell Kneale, Gamelan Sekar Puri, Gamelan Padhang Moncar, and Gamelan Taniwha Jaya